Stop the

 How it happened.

-Eight steps, all on the public record.
+All on the public record.
+This story isn't over.

 Feb.
 18, 2025